The history of the Amsterdam Pipe Museum

 Exhibition in the Pijpenkamer.

-In addition, in other display cases the history of smoking was shown with tobacco related objects and other curiosities within this theme.
+In other display cases, the history of smoking was shown with tobacco related objects and other curiosities.
 One wall was reserved for the pipe making technique.
-A workbench with pipe makers’ vice was complemented with the associated tools including drying boards and pipe pots used during the production.
+A workbench with a pipe makers’ vice was complemented with its associated tools including drying boards and pipe pots used during the production.
 Framed prints and photos explained the manufacturing process.

 Collection and research in the first phase